-M.S.
-442 Carroll Gardens School for Innovation

-Brooklyn, New York, United States

-Since 2016, this public middle school has implemented a one-to-one iPad program for all students and staff.
+home learning attendance rate M.S.
+442 Carroll Gardens School for Innovation Brooklyn, New York, United States Since 2016, this middle school has implemented a one-to-one iPad programme for all students and staff.
 The school now also provides access to MacBook and Apple Pencil.
-Technology is embedded in the curriculum, and as a means of differentiating instruction, students are given opportunities for asynchronous and blended learning with individual schedules.
-Part of the school's vision is to foster student independence and motivation through effective use of technology, and students demonstrate their understanding and engagement using Keynote, Pages, iMovie, and coding apps.
-As a result of the school's efforts to keep students connected, during the 2020-2021 academic year, students in blended and at-home learning environments recorded a 96 percent attendance rate.
-In the same year, 100 percent of eighth graders took the high school-level Algebra 1 Regents Examination and achieved passing scores.
-And students in all grade levels are outperforming state assessment averages in math and language arts.
+Technology is embedded in the curriculum and, as a means of differentiating instruction, students are given opportunities for asynchronous and blended learning with individual schedules.
+Part of the school's vision is to foster student independence and motivation through effective use of technology, and students demonstrate their understanding and engagement using Keynote, Pages, iMovie and coding apps.
+As a result of the school's efforts to keep students connected, during the 2020-2021 academic year, students in blended and home learning environments recorded a 96% attendance rate.
+In the same year, 100% of year 9 students took the high schoollevel Algebra 1 Regents Examination and achieved passing scores.
+And students in all year groups are outperforming state assessment averages in maths and language arts.
 State Assessments: M.S.
 442 Scores Compared with New York Averages

-In July 2021, data from the National Center for Education Statistics showed that during the academic year 2020-2021, the number of students enrolled at U.S. public schools decreased by 3 percent.
+In July 2021, data from the National Center for Education Statistics showed that during the academic year 2020-2021, the number of students enrolled in US state schools decreased by 3%.
 Despite this trend, some schools have been able to continue to attract new students through their innovative learning environments and effective technology deployments.
-International American School of Cancún Cancún, Mexico At this private K-12 school, enrollment has increased annually since introducing Apple technology in 2016.
-The institution notes that they were one of the few schools in Cancún to offer uninterrupted teaching and learning throughout the pandemic - and the trend of growing enrollment has continued.
+International American School of Cancún Cancún, Mexico At this private school for ages 5-18, enrolment has increased annually since introducing Apple technology in 2016.
+The institution notes that they were one of the few schools in Cancún to offer uninterrupted teaching and learning throughout the pandemic - and the trend of growing enrolment has continued.
 Primary and middle school students use iPad, and each high school student is designated their own MacBook.

-Student enrollment
+Student enrolment

 Lewis Elementary School

 Downey, California, United States

-The campus at this public K-5 school includes an innovation and design lab where students code using the Swift Playgrounds app and a dedicated studio where they work with GarageBand, iMovie, and Clips.
-Lewis Elementary recorded a 15 percent increase in enrollment from 2014 to 2020, with nearly one-quarter of new students coming from surrounding schools and districts.
+The campus at this primary age school includes an innovation and design lab where students code using the Swift Playgrounds app and a dedicated studio where they work with GarageBand, iMovie and Clips.
+Lewis Elementary recorded a 15% increase in enrolment from 2014 to 2020, with nearly a quarter of new students coming from the surrounding schools and education authorities.
 Administrators attribute this trend to the school's engaging learning environments and the opportunities that their technologies provide to students with diverse needs.